This IG-Famous Mosquito Repellant Is The Real Deal

 Advertisement

-Since the beginning of the season, the Golden Hour spray and Relief Balm have become the two products I always have with me in case I'm in need of emergency protection.
-If carrying a bottle of liquid spray is too cumbersome (or if you're traveling or packing lightly), Kinfield recently released individually-wrapped Golden Hour Wipes, which is the newest product in the brand's lineup.
-Kinfield also sells a variety of sunscreens, an overnight cream, and a cooling aloe mist (another fave product of mine).
-For those who are all in on giving Kinfield bug repellant products an official go, consider the Bug Bundle — the Golden Hour spray, wipes, and Relief Balm — as a tour de force set.
-It's a decent way to save yourself some bucks and bites.
+Since the beginning of the summer season, the Golden Hour spray and Relief Balm have become the two products I always have with me in case I'm in need of emergency protection.
+Plus, Kinfield also sells a variety of sunscreens, an overnight cream, and a cooling aloe mist (another fave product of mine) so you can save yourself from both sunburns and bites.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.